The Essential Guide to Packing for a Trip to Nepal

 Photo © iStock/Popartic

-Clothes for Hiking
+Clothes for hiking in Nepal

 You should only take essential items.
 Remember to pack light, and follow these key steps:

 • You’ll need layers.
 Your base layer should be a synthetic T-shirt, or a quick-dry, thin thermal shirt.
-If you’re sensitive to the sun, wear long sleeves
+If you’re sensitive to the sun, wear long sleeves – the sun can be very strong at higher elevations.

-• Pack clothes that are light, with fast drying fabric and good breathability
+• Pack clothes that are light, with fast drying fabric and good breathability.

-• Wear comfortable shoes – preferably ones that you’ve already worn in
+• Wear comfortable shoes – preferably ones that you’ve already worn in.

-• Bring a hat and sunglasses to protect you from the sun
+• Bring a hat and sunglasses to protect you from the sun.

 • Don’t forget the small things: gloves, a fleece hat, sun cream and a microfiber towel.